sissyliberation/nlpclass-fall2013/site/syllabus.md

 **NOTE:** The first edition of Jurafsky and Martin is not appropriate – the second edition is a major update, and you'll need to have that one, not the first.

-Selected readings from this text will be suggested, along with other readings made available for download or copying.
+Selected readings from this text will be suggested, and are indicated in the schedule with "JM".
+Additional readings will made available for download.

 Manning and Schuetze will be useful as an extra resource: